trpc-group/trpc/docs/en/trpc_protocol_design.md

 stream-id needs to be unique in a single connection

-- The 15 byte, the version of trpc protocol
+- The 15 byte, the version of tRPC protocol

 - The 16 byte, reserved field